Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 1. Download the latest release from [the releases page](https://github.com/do-community/hacktoberfest-repo-topic-apply/releases/).
 2. Either move the binary to `/usr/local/bin` or run it locally.

-## Create a GitHub Token
+## Create an Access Token

-You will need a GitHub token to perform these actions on your repositories.
-Follow the instructions for [creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and be sure to give it `repo` access.
+You will need an access token to perform these actions on your repositories.
+Follow the instructions for [creating a personal access token on GitHub](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and be sure to give it `repo` access.
-If you are using Gitlab instead, follow these instructions for [creating a personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) instead.
+If you are using GitLab instead, follow these instructions for [creating a personal access token on GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) instead.

 ## Usage